 Not all vehicles come with seat belts but we always recommend them because you never know what will happen and it’s always better to err on the side of caution.

-If the seat belts won’t click, are ripped or just not there at all you can replace or add your own seat belts to the vehicle.
-It’s a bit out side the scope of this article but we talk all about in this section here.
+If the seat belts won’t click, are ripped, or just not there at all you can replace or add your own seat belts to the vehicle.
+It’s a bit outside the scope of this article but we talk all about it in this section here.
 Upgrading seat belts for Power Wheels.